- Topic:

 - Biographical Note:

 - Interviewed for the UCLA Center for the Study of Women’s Chemical Entanglements: Oral Histories of Environmental Illness series.
-Experiences Multiple Chemical Sensitivity (MCS).
-Canadian citizen.
-Self-advocate for workplace accommodation.
+This interview was conducted by Kelsey Kim, graduate student interviewer, for the Center for the Study of Women in cooperation with UCLA Center for Oral History Researc...